 Gambling Awareness Project is funded by the Victorian Responsible Gambling Foundation (VRGF) to prevent and reduce gambling-related harm in the community.

 Gender inequality contributes to lower wages and poorer health outcomes for women, as well as driving violence against women and their children.
 For many women, including migrant and refugee women, other forms of inequality also impact on their experiences and opportunities to be healthy and happy.
 Women are also discriminated against on the basis of their ability, age, postcode, sexuality, race, visa category and many other reasons.

 Gambling Awareness Project connects immigrant and refugee communities in Victoria to relevant information and services to address gambling-related harm.

 Our project has reached over 3,000 women from immigrant and refugee backgrounds across Victoria including Chinese, Vietnamese, Greek, Italian, Macedonian, Afghani, Iraqi, Tamil and Punjabi.

-GAP has developed five information brochures to support education sessions and raise awareness about gambling-related issues.
-Each brochure was specifically tailored in consulatation with the community and includes key messages and referral information.
+Fact sheets and brochures were developed by Multicultural Centre for Women’s Health to support bilingual education sessions and raise awareness about gambling-related issues.
+Each resource was specifically developed in consultation with communities and includes key messages and referral information.